If you share your life with a Pit Bull, you know there are an unbelievable number of rumors and myths surrounding the breed.

 - Many Pit Bulls get along wonderfully with other animals.
 Not all do.
 But then again, not all Poodles get along with other animals.
 Not all Labrador Retrievers get along with other animals.
 You get my point.
 Every animal has its own unique personality.
 Just as all humans are different, so are all animals.

-- Pit Bulls are not naturally aggressive.
+- Pit Bulls are not naturally aggressive, contrary to popular belief.
 Like any dog, however, they may react aggressively under stressful circumstances.
 Any animal’s behavior is going to be impacted by abuse, neglect, and other negative situations.

 - No single neutered household pet Pit Bull has ever killed anyone.